Duff Cooper: 1935–1938: Cabinet and resignation

-Second World War
+Second World War: Minister of Information

 By now German propaganda ranked Cooper with Churchill and Eden as Britain's most dangerous Conservative warmongers.
 Unlike the other two, Cooper was not offered a job on the outbreak of war in September 1939.
 He went on a lecture tour of the US, where he called for the democracies to stand firm against the dictatorships, and predicted that Churchill would become Prime Minister, which seemed an eccentric prediction at the time.

 From May 1940 he was Minister of Information under Churchill, but disliked the job.
 His son John Julius said that his father was "out of sympathy" with the job from the beginning because he was opposed to censorship.
 The press, led by the newspaper magnate Lord Beaverbrook and his Daily Express, portrayed Cooper as a spin doctor and as an enemy of a free press.
-His inquirers into the state of public morale were known as "Cooper's snoopers".
+His Wartime Social Survey inquirers into the state of public morale were known as "Cooper's snoopers".
 He authorised a strong denunciation of the author P. G. Wodehouse for making an ill-advised humorous broadcast from Berlin.
-He and Lady Diana sent their eleven-year-old son John Julius to the US in 1940, as they feared that Cooper being on Hitler's blacklist might lead to their son being killed or taken as a hostage in the event of a German invasion.
+He and Lady Diana sent their eleven-year-old son John Julius to the US in 1940, as they feared that Cooper's being on Hitler's blacklist might lead to their son being killed or taken as a hostage in the event of a German invasion.
 Many of Cooper's friends and colleagues took a dim view of this, and it earned Cooper further criticism in the press and some hostile questioning from MPs in Parliament.
 John Julius returned two years later.

+Second World War: Singapore

+In July 1941 Cooper was appointed Chancellor of the Duchy of Lancaster, to his relief.
+He was one of a number of Churchill's proteges promoted in the July 1941 reshuffle: Duncan Sandys became Financial Secretary at the War Office and Brendan Bracken became Minister of Information.
+Cuthbert Headlam wrote of Cooper at this time that "he has failed in every job he has been given, is clearly incompetent as an administrator, but belongs to the Winston clique."

-In July 1941 he was appointed Chancellor of the Duchy of Lancaster, to his relief.
-He was sent to Singapore as Minister Resident, charged with reporting on the situation in the Far East and the state of British defences.
+Cooper was sent to Singapore as Minister Resident, charged with reporting on the situation in the Far East and the state of British defences.
 He had the authority to form a War Cabinet there, but both military and civil authorities were reluctant to cooperate with him.
 To his relief Archibald Wavell was appointed Supreme Commander ABDA.
-He was – unfairly in Philip Ziegler's view – blamed for the Fall of Singapore after his return to the UK.
-Eighteen months of underemployment followed.
-He chaired the Cabinet Committee on Security.
-He did a lot of writing and spent his weekends at Bognor where his wife had a smallholding.
+He was—unfairly in Ziegler's view—blamed for the fall of Singapore after his return to the UK, and was not given another major post for a year and a half.
+In the meantime he chaired the Cabinet Committee on Security, and did a lot of writing, spending his weekends at Bognor where his wife had a smallholding.